INCATools/ontology-access-kit/README.md

 Currently all implementations exist in this repo/module, this results in a lot of dependencies

 One possibility is to split out each implementation into its own repo and use a plugin architecture

+## PyPI release

+We will put this on PyPI when we decide on a name - suggest in the tracker! obolib is a placeholder.